MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-locally-deep-support-vector-machine.md

 -   The cost of testing a point against its local decision boundary is logarithmic in the number of training points.

 As a consequence of these optimizations, training the LD-SVM model is exponentially faster than training traditional SVM models.

 **Optimization formula**

  ![optimization formula](media/aml-ldsvm-optimization.png "AML_LDSVM_optimization")

- **Research**
+### Research

- For more details, see [Local Deep Kernel Learning for Efficient Non-linear SVM Prediction](http://go.microsoft.com/fwlink/?LinkId=511662).
+For more information about the algorithm and underlying research, see [Local Deep Kernel Learning for Efficient Non-linear SVM Prediction](http://go.microsoft.com/fwlink/?LinkId=511662).

-##  <a name="parameters"></a> Module Parameters
+##  <a name="parameters"></a> Module parameters

 |Name|Range|Type|Default|Description|
 |----------|-----------|----------|-------------|-----------------|